Features

 Network Flows

 Solve classic network flow problems like maximum flow, minimum cost and maximum flow/minimum cut in networks in which edges have certain capacities and a flow moves via edges from source to sink nodes.
-Flow algorithms can be applied to many problems that involve networks, such as water supply, electricity, internet, or shipping, to improve efficiency of the network.
+Flow algorithms can be applied to many problems that involve networks, such as water supply, electricity, internet, or shipping, to improve the efficiency of the network.

 View demo